 Choosing library preparation and sequencing for immune repertoire analysis is a challenging task (Langerak 2017) and depends of multiple factors: aim of the study, people, sequencers, reagents, costs...
 We do not aim here to be authoritative, but give a few links to commonly used strategies for library preparation and sequencing.

 PCR approaches are the state-of-the-art way to detect and quantify immune recombinations.

-These primer sets were designed and evaluated for onco-hematological studies on lymphoma and/or leukemia samples but may also be used in other studies on the immune repertoire.
+These primer sets were designed and evaluated in multi-center validation studies for onco-hematological studies on lymphoma and/or leukemia samples, but may also be used in other studies on the immune repertoire.
 Such primer sets or DNA-Seq (or even on RNA-Seq) are very specific, leading to usually datasets with more than 90% or 99% of reads with V(D)J recombinations.